Line Health Events Dialog

 The Line Health events dialog provides additional detail about the coloured blips on the Availability line.
 This dialog can also be used to exclude specific events from Highlight's availability calculations.
 This is useful if a maintenance period occurred but was not scheduled in advance or if an incident happened which was not the fault of the service provider.
 Highlight will show Operational and Adjusted availability figures in the SLA Compliance report.

-For a general overview on SLA Now, watch the SLA Now webinar
+For a general overview on SLA Now, watch the SLA Now video

 For the selected time period (day, week or month) each event shows its type, the time and date it occurred, the event details, duration and if it is impacting the availability figure or not.
 All events are grouped as these types: